Clarifai/old-docs/README.md

 The Clarifai API offers image and video recognition as a service.
 Whether you have one image or billions, you are only steps away from using artificial intelligence to recognize your visual content.

 This repository is a collection of our public documentation for our APIs and SDKs.
 The markdown here gets rendered over at [docs.clarifai.com](https://docs.clarifai.com).
-We welcome you to help improve our docs!
+We welcome you to improve our docs!

 ## Contributing to our Docs